Hooray for Brollywood: the UK’s film industry is booming – for now

 Sign up

-His declaration in May, repeated this week, that he wants to impose 100% levies on films made in “foreign lands”, is “particularly alarming” in Britain, where Hollywood blockbusters are now a “critical part of the industry”.
-So far, it remains just a threat and it is unclear how he would implement it, but there is still concern that uncertainty around tariffs could “wipe out” the gains made in Britain since the pandemic and the US screenwriters’ strike.
+His threat of 100% levies on foreign-made films remains just a threat for now – and it is unclear how he would actually implement it – but there is concern that even uncertainty around tariffs could “wipe out” the gains made British film and TV production has made since the dearth of work during the pandemic and then the US screenwriters’ strike.

-The worry around the possibility of hefty tariffs is “really disempowering” and “destablising”, Marcus Ryder, chief executive of the Film and TV Charity, told the paper.
-“Even a short-term tariff could have a long-term devastating effect on the work force.”
+The worry about tariffs is “really disempowering” and “destabilising”, Marcus Ryder, chief executive of the Film and TV Charity, told The New York Times.
+“Even a short-term tariff could have a long-term devastating effect on the workforce.”

 Chas Newkey-Burden has been part of The Week Digital team for more than a decade and a journalist for 25 years, starting out on the irreverent football weekly 90 Minutes, before moving to lifestyle magazines Loaded and Attitude.
 He was a columnist for The Big Issue and landed a world exclusive with David Beckham that became the weekly magazine’s bestselling issue.
 He now writes regularly for The Guardian, The Telegraph, The Independent, Metro, FourFourTwo and the i new site.
 He is also the author of a number of non-fiction books.